yanmxa/acm-agent/README.md

 [![asciicast](https://asciinema.org/a/674162.svg)](https://asciinema.org/a/674162)

-#### Scenario 2: Unknown status for cluster2 - disable the klusterlet agent and registration agent
+#### Scenario 2: cluster2 status unknown - disable the klusterlet agent and registration agent

 - Scale these 2 agents to 0